MAKING PLACES BETTER THROUGH ARTS AND CULTURE

 Deep Learning Courses

 Through five online Leadership Coaching sessions, students will learn key skills integral to building productive partnerships and expressing influence.
-Ideas are easy.
-Realizing those ideas is challenging.
-These Leadership Coaching sessions build on the work from the Deep Learning Courses and provide valuable tools to turn ideas into reality, especially when the process depends on others.

 The Certificate in Creative Placemaking faculty are accomplished practitioners in the field.